creatorblue32/BinocularsWithMin-K/readme.md

 There is a growing body of research aimed at detecting memorized pre-training data in the output logits of LLMs.
 The work we implement here is a 2023 paper that focuses on the problem.
 The researchers introduce a dataset to benchmark this task as well as propose and test a solution called Min-K Probability.

 In this project, we've determined the best Min-K probability ratio and threshold for the Falcon 7b model (used as the default observer in the original Binoculars implementation).
 Then, we introduce a stage in binoculars to check for memorized text using this threshold.
 If the original model deems a text "AI-Generated", it will trigger a Min-5% Probability check.
-If this check comes back below the threshold, the system will decline to classify the text.
+If this check comes back below the threshold (indicating the model has likely seen the text during pre-training), the system will decline to classify the text.

 ## Works Cited: